 Overview: What Can Scrivener Do For You?

-- Helps you organize long writing projects such as novels, nonfiction books, academic papers, even scripts.
+- Helps you organize long writing projects such as novels, nonfiction books, academic papers, and even scripts.

-- Simplifies Editing is an essential part of any writing project.
-Scrivener has many tools to help you edit more efficiently whether it’s correcting simple errors or restructuring entire sections and chapters.
+- Simplifies editing.
+Editing is an essential part of any writing project.
+Scrivener has many tools to help you edit more efficiently, whether correcting simple errors or restructuring entire sections and chapters.

-- Enhances o An outline helps you clarify your ideas and plan your manuscript.
+- Enhances outlines.
+An outline helps you clarify your ideas and plan your manuscript.
 Scrivener’s system of folders and subfolders helps you arrange and rearrange the various parts of your writing project.

 - Formatting for screenwriters.
 Without the right tools, you can end up spending half your time worrying about formatting.
 Scrivener lets you easily format your screenplay so you can focus on the essential elements -characters, dialogue, and action.

 - Features for academic and nonfiction writers.
-If you’re creating a well-researched nonfiction book, thesis, or detailed report you have to make sure you have features such as footnotes, references, and a bibliography correctly formatted.
+If you’re creating a well-researched nonfiction book, thesis, or detailed report, you must ensure you have features such as footnotes, references, and a bibliography correctly formatted.
 Scrivener provides templates for writing in styles such as APA and MLA so you can focus on your writing.

 - Helps you set goals and track your progress.
 Time is always a factor for writers.
 Scrivener helps you set goals and track your progress every step of the way.

-Unlike many more specialized writing products, Scrivener is designed to take you from your first draft to finished product, covering all of the steps in between.
+Unlike many more specialized writing products, Scrivener is designed to take you from your first draft to the finished product, covering all of the steps in between.
 Writers of all styles and genres can choose among many tools to guide them throughout the process.
-Now let’s look in more detail at some of the leading features.
+Now let’s look at some of the leading features in more detail.

-If you’re serious about writing you can’t really separate writing from editing.
-Your ability to make changes, additions, and revisions really determine the quality of the final product.
+If you’re serious about writing, you can’t really separate writing from editing.
+Your ability to make changes, additions, and revisions really determines the quality of the final product.
 While software such as Word, Open Office, and even the most basic text editor or word processing tool gives you editing capabilities, Scrivener goes much further.

 - Speech Feature (so far only for Mac) – One of the challenges of writing is that you don’t always know how dialogue and other passages sound.
 With the speech feature, you can literally hear how your writing sounds.
 This helps you catch errors as well as clunky sentences.